About the Canberra Branch

 3rd Sunday of each month 10am -2pm.
 For enquiries contact Chris Boswell

 The Canberra Branch holds a library of publications that include those of Rudolf Steiner and other authors.
-Catalogues of the collection are available and books and other media may be borrowed.
+Catalogues of the collection are available and members can borrow books and other media on request.
 The service is free for members, $20 per loan by non-members.

 We welcome anyone interested in helping to manage the collection.
 The library is currently located in the home of Marilyn Lewis in Fisher.
 Members and Friends are able to borrow texts or to access the library by contacting Marilyn Lewis.